nlpsandbox/notebooks/README.md

 -------- | -----------
 [notebook.Rmd](notebooks/notebook.Rmd)         | Default RStudio notebook.
 [r-and-python.Rmd](notebooks/r-and-python.Rmd) | Shows how to use R and Python together.
-[data-node.Rmd](notebooks/data-node.Rmd)       | Interact with an NLP Sandbox Data Node instance.
+[data-node.Rmd](notebooks/data-node.Rmd)       | Interact with an NLP Sandbox Data Node instance.|
+[nlpsandbox-client.ipynb](python/nlpsandbox-client.ipynb) | Jupyter notebook to demonstrate how to interact with Data Node and PHI annotators.

 > Important: Please make sure when you write your own notebooks that no
 > sensitive information ends up being publicly available.
 Please check with the